Melbourne: Urban structure

 Melbourne is typical of Australian capital cities in that after the turn of the 20th century, it expanded with the underlying notion of a 'quarter acre home and garden' for every family, often referred to locally as the Australian Dream.
 This, coupled with the popularity of the private automobile after 1945, led to the auto-centric urban structure now present today in the middle and outer suburbs.
 Much of metropolitan Melbourne is accordingly characterised by low-density sprawl, whilst its inner-city areas feature predominantly medium-density, transit-oriented urban forms.
 The city centre, Docklands, St. Kilda Road and Southbank areas feature high-density forms.

-Melbourne is often referred to as Australia's garden city, and the state of Victoria was once known as the garden state.
+Melbourne is often referred to as Australia's garden city, and the state of Victoria is known as the garden state.
 There is an abundance of parks and gardens in Melbourne, many close to the CBD with a variety of common and rare plant species amid landscaped vistas, pedestrian pathways and tree-lined avenues.
 Melbourne's parks are often considered the best public parks in all of Australia's major cities.
 There are also many parks in the surrounding suburbs of Melbourne, such as in the municipalities of Stonnington, Boroondara and Port Phillip, southeast of the central business district.
 Several national parks have been designated around the urban area of Melbourne, including the Mornington Peninsula National Park, Port Phillip Heads Marine National Park and Point Nepean National Park in the southeast, Organ Pipes National Park to the north and Dandenong Ranges National Park to the east.
 There are also a number of significant state parks just outside Melbourne.
-The extensive area covered by urban Melbourne is formally divided into hundreds of suburbs (for addressing and postal purposes), and administered as local government areas 31 of which are located within the metropolitan area.
+The extensive area covered by urban Melbourne is formally divided into hundreds of suburbs (for addressing and postal purposes), and administered as local government areas, 31 of which are located within the metropolitan area.

 Housing

-Melbourne has minimal public housing and high demand for rental housing, which is becoming unaffordable for some.
+Melbourne has minimal public housing and high demand for rental housing, which is becoming unaffordable for many.
 Public housing is managed and provided by the Victorian Government's Department of Families, Fairness and Housing, and operates within the framework of the Commonwealth-State Housing Agreement, by which both federal and state governments provide funding for housing.

 Melbourne is experiencing high population growth, generating high demand for housing.
 This housing boom has increased house prices and rents, as well as the availability of all types of housing.
 Subdivision regularly occurs in the outer areas of Melbourne, with numerous developers offering house and land packages.
 However, since the release of Melbourne 2030 in 2002, planning policies have encouraged medium-density and high-density development in existing areas with good access to public transport and other services.
 As a result of this, Melbourne's middle and outer-ring suburbs have seen significant brownfields redevelopment.